First published on Tuesday, October 21, 2025

-This year the clocks go back on November 3rd at 2:00am.
-And for most of us that means there’s an extra hour in the night—and a lazy Sunday morning lie-in.
+If you’ve recently wondered ‘when is daylight savings this year’? —the clocks change in Canada on November 2nd at 2:00am.
+And for most of us, that time change means there’s an extra hour in the night—and a lazy Sunday morning lie-in.

 Can you actually make staff work for an extra hour?
 Do you need to give them longer breaks?
 And do you need to pay them more?
 Here’s what you need to know:

 The devil is in the detail.
-Check the exact wording in your employee contracts to see how to manage your staff shifts when the clocks go back.
+Check the exact wording in your employee contracts to see how to manage your staff shifts when daylight savings ends.

 Because while two phrases might seem to say the same thing at a glance, there’s a very big difference between an ‘eight-hour shift starting at 12am’ and a ‘12am–8am shift’.